+According to latest official statistics issued in Ankara, the Turkish clothing industry now employs more than four million workers at an average wage of l.84 dollars an hour.
 "While cheaper labour costs are still available in certain parts of the Far East and in North Africa, sourcing in Turkey gives customers the advantage of a more skilled labour force, many of whom now work in state-of-the-art plants ensuring quality standards not easily matched anywhere in the world and certainly not at our prices," commented a spokesperson for the Istanbul Textile and Apparel Exporters Association during a recent visit to London.

 Help test our new apparel sourcing tool.

 - Rana Plaza four years on – Timeline of change

 - Trump and Brexit get a dose of pragmatism

 - Industry groups reaffirm commitment to Bangladesh

 - Using worker surveys to drive supply chain change

 - Where does VF supply chain sit in growth strategy?

 - Gap unveils five-year sustainable fibres pledge